-Prerequisites INL 210, 220 and INL 310 or registered for INL 310

-Contact time 2 practicals per week, 1 lecture per week

-Language of tuition Both Afr and Eng

-Academic organisation Information Science

-Period of presentation Year
+Prerequisites INL 210, 220 and INL 310 or registered for INL 310 Contact time 1 lecture per week, 2 practicals per week Language of tuition Separate classes for Afrikaans and English Academic organisation Information Science Period of presentation Year

 Experiential learning project.
 This module takes the form of a project and experiential training in co-operation with industry.